TuritoYuenan/KnabinoMagia/content/magical-girls/mai-mai.md

 ---
 title: Mai Mai
-description: Magical girl of Magical Vietnam
+description: Marine Magical girl of Vietnam
 date: 2022-09-11T22:01:39+07:00
 draft: true
-thumbnail: img/blank.svg
 ---
-Mai Mai is a Vietnamese magical girl.
+Mai Mai is a Vietnamese magical girl living and working on the Vietnamese portions of Spratly islands.

 ## Biography

 ## Appearance